 To receive an Invitation to Apply, you should 1) self-assess your eligibility, and 2) then submit an Expression of Interest (EOI) by 31st July 2023.
 Only selected applications will be invited to apply via the UNSW central portal.
 Details of what to include in your EOI can be found here.

 UNSW’s Doctor of Philosophy (PhD) Risk & Actuarial Studies will prepare you to become a globally focused and socially engaged research leader.
 You’ll join a cohort of high-achieving research students working at the forefront of research in actuarial studies, risk analytics, superannuation and population ageing, alongside leaders in the field (ranked 1st in the UNL Global Research Rankings of Actuarial Science and Risk Management & InsuranceTM).
 This is your opportunity to become integrated into the UNSW Business School’s community of scholars.

 Most admitted students will enter the pathway program, the Master of Pre-Doctoral Business Studies (MPDBS).
 If you are invited to apply for Direct Entry into a PhD, either before or after successful completion of the MPDBS, then the minimum time commitment is 35-40 hours per week for 3-4 years (full time) or 15 hours a week (part time).

-You’ll first undertake rigorous coursework covering risk theory, multivariate models for risks, longevity risk management, economic and regulatory capital and investment and asset liability modelling.
+You’ll first undertake rigorous coursework covering risk theory, multivariate models for risks, longevity risk management, data analytics, economic and regulatory capital and investment and asset liability modelling.
 As part of your PhD program, you’ll also be involved in research projects from an early stage.
 This training will equip you with the skills required to identify, analyse and solve problems in the field.